ahdbasan/ahdbasan/README.md

 ### **Ahd Abdelrahim Basan.**

 An Architect who once viewed blueprints as purely physical, not digital.
-Now with programming, I can push the boundaries and reshape design possibilities.
+Now with programming, pushIing the boundaries and reshaping design possibilities.
-_Caution: I'm hooked!
-Challenging myself in ways I never imagined._

 **Graduated with a BSc (Honours) in Architecture and Design.**
 <!-- This also is intentionally inline-html for collapsible content -->